 - Brain Injury Medicine

-Brain Injury Medicine is a subspecialty focused on the prevention, evaluation, treatment and rehabilitation of individuals with acquired brain injury.
+Brain injury medicine is a subspecialty focused on the prevention of brain injury, as well as the evaluation, treatment and rehabilitation of individuals with acquired brain injury.
 These physicians provide a high level of care for patients with brain injury and their families in hospital and post-acute settings, and over the continuum of care to facilitate the process of recovery and improve medical and functional outcomes.

 - Clinical Neurophysiology